 In 2013-2014, she was an active participant in the Revolution of Dignity.
 In May 2014, she went to the east of Ukraine as a volunteer and joined the Armed Forces of Ukraine (Aydar battalion), which is part of the assault team (attack aircraft).
-He was ranked as Junior Sergeant.
+She was ranked as Junior Sergeant.
 She participated in operations to liberate and fortify localities in the Luhansk region.

 Awards: People’s Hero of Ukraine, Knight of the Order of Gallantry 3rd degree.
 Upon her return, she took part in the ‘Invisible Battalion’ advocacy campaign.
 She was also one of the heroines of the documentary film about the women’s participation in the Russian-Ukrainian war.
-In 2018, the sisters and began work on the formation of the Women’s Veteran Movement.
+In 2018, the sisters in arms and began work on the formation of the Women’s Veteran Movement.
 She represented Ukrainian veterans at the UN and NATO headquarters at the Ukraine Reform Conference in Toronto.
 In 2020 she became the UN National Consultant on Gender Equality under the Ministry of Veterans Affairs.

 Klempouz Halyna (‘Perlynka')